benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 share larger than 0.1%, and contains configurations for half of the email accounts in the world.

-This is a useful fallback for mail providers which do not host a config server described in the previous step.
+This is a useful fallback for mail providers which do not host a configuration server described in the previous step.
 Using a central database (ISPDB) of mail configurations for the large mail providers will increase the success rate of finding a valid configuration drastically, up to 10-fold.

-The mail client application may choose the mail config database provider.
-A public mail config database is available at base URL `https://v1.ispdb.net/`.
+The mail client application may choose the mail configuration database provider.
+A public mail configuration database is available at base URL `https://v1.ispdb.net/`.

 `%ISPDB%` below is the base URL of that database.